insight-platform/Savant/docs/source/getting_started/1_intro.rst

             - class_id: 0
               label: car

-Next, let us add a classifier model to the pipeline, which will be used to classify cars into different colors:
+Next, add a classifier model to the pipeline, which is used to classify cars into different colors:

 .. code-block:: yaml